eebasso/WarpX/Docs/source/theory/picsar_theory.rst

 Alternatively, an exact current deposition can be written for the pseudo-spectral solvers, following the geometrical interpretation of existing methods in real space :cite:p:`pt-Morsenielson1971,pt-Villasenorcpc92,pt-Esirkepovcpc01`.

-The Vay deposition scheme is the generalization of the Esirkepov deposition scheme for the spectral case with arbitrary-order stencils `(Vay et al, 2013) <https://doi.org/10.1016/j.jcp.2013.03.010>`_.
-TODO: turn this into a bibtex citation.
+The Vay deposition scheme is the generalization of the Esirkepov deposition scheme for the spectral case with arbitrary-order stencils :cite:p:`pt-VayJCP2013`.
 The current density :math:`\widehat{\boldsymbol{J}}^{\,n+1/2}` in Fourier space is computed as :math:`\widehat{\boldsymbol{J}}^{\,n+1/2} = i \, \widehat{\boldsymbol{D}} / \boldsymbol{k}` when :math:`\boldsymbol{k} \neq 0` and set to zero otherwise.
 The quantity :math:`\boldsymbol{D}` is deposited in real space by averaging the currents over all possible grid paths between the initial position :math:`\boldsymbol{x}^{\,n}` and the final position :math:`\boldsymbol{x}^{\,n+1}` and is defined as